thomasWeise/aitoa/book/preface/README.md

 }
 ```

-As said, we will be using a lot of concrete examples and algorithm implementations, which are written in the programming language [Java](http://en.wikipedia.org/wiki/Java_(programming_language)).
+We will use concrete examples and algorithm implementations written in the programming language [Java](http://en.wikipedia.org/wiki/Java_(programming_language)).
-All source code is published in the repository *[thomasWeise/aitoa-code](\repo.name)* on [GitHub](http://www.github.com) and also freely accessible.
+All source code is freely available in the repository *[thomasWeise/aitoa-code](\repo.name)* on [GitHub](http://www.github.com).
-Often, we will just look at certain portions of the code.
-These excerpts may just be parts of a class, where we omit methods or member variables, or even just snippets from functions.
+Often, we will just look at certain portions of the code, maybe parts of a class, where we omit methods or member variables, or even just snippets from functions.
 Sometimes we may omit even some portions of the code and just describe them in a comment.
 However, each source code listing is accompanied by a *(src)* link in the caption linking to the current full version of the file in the GitHub repository.
 If you discover any error in any of the code examples, please [file an issue](http://github.com/\repo.name/issues).

-This book is written using our automated book writing environment, which integrates GitHub, [Travis CI](http://www.travis-ci.org), and [docker](http://www.docker.com)-[hub](http://hub.docker.com) (see <http://iao.hfuu.edu.cn/157>).
+This book is written using our automated book writing environment, which integrates GitHub, [Travis CI](http://www.travis-ci.org), and [docker](http://www.docker.com)-[hub](http://hub.docker.com).
-The complete text of the book is actively written and available in the repository *[thomasWeise/aitoa](http://github.com/thomasWeise/aitoa)* on GitHub.
+The text of the book is actively written and available in the repository *[thomasWeise/aitoa](http://github.com/thomasWeise/aitoa)* on GitHub.
 There, you can also submit *[issues](http://github.com/thomasWeise/aitoa/issues)*, which can be change requests, suggestions, discovered errors or typos, or you can inform me that something is unclear, so that I can improve the book.